 - Water Heater Age

-The usual run of a home water heater with appropriate maintenance is 10–12 years.
-Although your old water heater isn’t having an issue, it’s an increased concern of a damaging leak.
+The usual life span of a home water heater with appropriate maintenance is 10–12 years.
+Although your water heater isn’t having an issue, it could be at an increased concern of a damaging leak.

 If you’re not certain of your water heater’s age, check the sticker on the hot water heater.
 This indicates the manufacturing date and serial number.